 Her work has been presented, published and exhibited internationally, including, among others, the exhibition 'Cartographies of the Imagination' at OmVed Gardens in London (2021) ‘Works+Words Biennale of Artistic Research in Architecture’ at The Royal Danish Academy of Fine Arts, Schools of Architecture, Design and Conservation in Copenhagen (2019), the Spanish Pavilion Exhibition ‘#Becoming’ at the XVI Venice Architecture Biennale (2018), and ‘Engaging through Architecture’ at the Milan Design Week (2015).

 Izabela has lectured widely and has been invited as a guest critic, lecturer and examiner to a number of institutions.
 Prior to joining the University of Reading, where she is currently a Lecturer in Architecture and a Master of Architecture Programme Director, she taught at Arkitektskolen Aarhus (AAA), Departamento de Arquitectura Universidad de Alcalá de Henares (UAH), Escuela de Arquitectura Universidad Francisco de Vitoria (UFV), Universidad Pontificia de Salamanca Campus de Madrid (UPSAM), and Instituto Europeo di Design Madrid (IEDM).
 She has also been a visiting lecturer in Energy and Sustainability at a Postgraduate Professional Programme of Advanced Studies in Collective Housing run by ETSAM UPM and ETH Zürich.

 From 2003 to 2017 Izabela was a co-director of the Madrid-based architecture firm Gálvez+Wieczorek, whose work focused on civic ecologies, alternative modes of inhabitation, and sensory design and experiences in architecture and landscape.
 G+W’s projects have been awarded prizes as well as published and exhibited internationally, including a monographic exhibition and publication Excepto 21, Active Cartographies, at Fundación Cultural COAM (2008).

 Since 2017, building on previous research and following G+W’s ethos, Izabela has been developing a project of ‘Atmospheric Architecture Agency’ (AAA).
-Conceived as a research-based practice, with a particular interest in trans-disciplinary correspondences and experimental design methodologies, the AAA engages with both historiography and applied aspects of spatial atmospheres and urban ambiances, exploring their implications for architectural practice and pedagogy.
+Conceived as a research-based design practice, with a particular interest in trans-disciplinary correspondences and experimental design methodologies, the AAA engages with both historiography and applied aspects of spatial atmospheres and urban ambiances, exploring their implications for architectural practice and pedagogy.